echoprotocol/echowiki/how-to/create-account.md

 A valid account name consists of a dot-separated sequence of one or more labels, according to the following rules:

-* Each label is three characters or more.
 * Each label begins with a letter.
 * Each label ends with a letter, or digit.
 * Each label contains only letters, digits, or hyphens.